 Be considerate in speech and actions, and actively seek to acknowledge and respect the boundaries of others.
 Refrain from demeaning, discriminatory, or harassing behavior and speech.

 Deliberate intimidation; stalking; unwanted photography or recording; sustained or willful disruption of events; inappropriate physical contact; use of unwelcome sexual or discriminatory imagery, comments, or jokes; and unwelcome sexual attention.

 HOW TO REPORT SOMETHING:

-If you feel that someone has harassed you or otherwise treated you inappropriately, please alert a staff member in person, or contact us via phone (773-227-3530) or email firstname.lastname@example.org.
+If you feel that someone has harassed you or otherwise treated you inappropriately, or if you witness this behavior, please alert a staff member in person, or contact us via phone (773-227-3530) or email firstname.lastname@example.org.

 WHAT WE’LL DO:

 We will do everything in our power to help keep you safe.
 If any person engages in harassing behavior, we may take any lawful action we deem appropriate, including but not limited to warning the offender, asking the offender to leave our premises, or contacting local law enforcement.